-Rental assistance cannot be provided for a housing unit unless the total rent for the unit does not exceed the fair market rent established by HUD, as provided under 24 CFR part 888, and complies with HUD's standard of rent reasonableness, as established under 24 CFR 982.507.
+Subgrantees providing rental assistance must develop and implement standards which ensure a mechanism for determining that the actual rental costs of units assisted are in compliance with HUD's Fair Market Rent (FMR), Rental assistance cannot be provided for a housing unit unless the total rent for the unit does not exceed the fair market rent established by HUD, as provided under 24 CFR part 888, and complies with HUD's standard of "rent reasonableness", as established under 24 CFR 982.507.
 These rent restrictions are intended to make sure that program participants can remain in their housing after their ESG assistance ends.
+Rent reasonableness means that the total rent charged for a unit must be reasonable in relation to the rents being charged during the same period for comparable units in the private unassisted market and must not be more than rents being charged by the owner during the same time period for comparable non-luxury unassisted units.
+See more information on rent reasonableness at: https://files.hudexchange.info/resources/documents/ESG-Rent-Reasonableness-and-FMR.pdf.